sroecker/stpol/README.md

 >lumiCalc2.py --without-checkforupdate -i YOUR_DIR/res/lumiSummary.json overview

 #Step3 code
-The code is an FWLite loop, which is available in *CMSSW_5_3_8/src/SingleTopPolarization/Analysis/bin/Step3_EventLoop.cpp* and can be compiled by either setting up CMSSW_5_3_8 and compiling the code, or moving the code and *BuildFile.xml* to the relevant place *CMSSW_5_3_7_path4*.
+The code is an FWLite loop, which is available in *CMSSW_5_3_8/src/SingleTopPolarization/Analysis/bin/Step3_EventLoop.cpp* and can be compiled by either setting up *CMSSW_5_3_8* and compiling the code, or moving the code and *BuildFile.xml* to the relevant place *CMSSW_5_3_7_path4*.
 You should try to take the loop as an example and try to implement your own analysis code based on that.
-For batch running, the scripts in *analysis_step3* may be useful, in particular *run_step3_eventloop.sh input_files output_directory*.
+For batch running, the scripts in *analysis_step3* may be useful, in particular

+>run_step3_eventloop.sh input_files output_directory